Shafiq1988/Shafiq1988.github.io/_pages/about.md

 ---
 permalink: /
-title: "well come to Computational-Lab"
+title: "Well come to my website"
 author_profile: true
 redirect_from:
   - /about/